Malibu Smart Project

 Please note that LACWD water use restrictions may be updated at any time, so check the web page LACWaterworks.org for the complete list of rules.
 Those who lack Internet access or who have access and functional needs may call LACWD at 877-637-3661 for further assistance.

 Separately, the City of Malibu also prohibits spray irrigation between 8:00 AM and 8:00 PM, and prohibits any landscape irrigation within 48 hours of significant rainfall.
 See all of the City’s water conservation rules

 Rebates for grass lawn replacement, and water-saving devices and services are available for residential and commercial customers.
 All details and application requirements are listed on the Socal Watersmart webpage, and may be updated at any time.

-The City of Malibu rolled out its "One Water" campaign on January 11, 2017 aimed at getting the entire Malibu community actively involved in saving water and making water conservation a permanent lifestyle rather than a temporary response to the historic California drought.
-The campaign produced four video PSAs, logos and other branding material, a Sustainable Garden Gallery, and a water conservation festival that took place in June 2016.
+The One Water Malibu campaign aimed at getting the entire Malibu community actively involved in saving water and making water conservation a permanent lifestyle rather than a temporary response to the historic California drought.
+The campaign produced four videos, logos, a Sustainable Garden Gallery, and a water conservation festival that took place in June 2016.

-Water Bottle Filling Stations at City Hall and Re-Usable Water Container Giveaway
+Water Bottle Filling Stations at City Hall

 Water Policies & Plans